-No matter what method or equipment is used to raise new queens, careful attention must be paid to timing throughout the process.
+No matter what method or equipment is used to raise new queens, careful attention must be paid to timing.
 For example, larvae are only suitable for grafting during the first few days after hatching.
-Near the end of the queen rearing process, it is crucial to separate the sealed cells before the first new queen emerges, otherwise she will destroy any other cells she finds.
+Near the end of the queen rearing process, it is crucial to separate the sealed cells before the first new queen emerges.
+Otherwise, she will destroy any other cells she finds.

 The Doolittle Method of Queen Rearing

 Many of the queen rearing methods practiced today are based on the techniques described in Scientific Queen Rearing, written by Gilbert M. Doolittle in 1889.
 In his book, Doolittle combined many different sources of information to outline a queen rearing method that could be practiced by both hobbyists and commercial beekeepers.

 Doolittle’s method was very successful, and many of his techniques are still used to this day.
 When practiced with modern equipment and genetically strong stock, Doolittle’s method is a reliable way to produce queens of exceptional quality.